 The Cardigan Welsh Corgi has some distinctive traits, which means a number of people can identify a ‘corgi’ at first glance.
 The problem is that many cannot differentiate between the Cardigan or Pembroke variety.

 They are relatively low to the ground with a long body, but not to the same extent as a Dachshund.
-In fact, they can be as long as over 40 inches in length.
+They can be as long as over 40 inches in length.

-Another distinguishing feature is their pointy ears that sit high on their head.
+Another distinguishing feature is their pointy ears that sit high on their heads.

 Their legs are short but still muscular, and their feet are rather rounded.
 You will also notice that they have a tendency to turn slightly outwards as well.